6 ways NYC can help you recycle, compost, and throw out trash more responsibly

 Maybe you've noticed the garbage cans in your neighborhood are always overflowing, or that there's no place to put trash.
-If so, consider requesting a new litter bin from New York City’s Department of Sanitation.
+It might not seem like it’s your job to tidy up the sidewalk, but in a city as big as New York, sometimes you have to speak up to get attention, so consider requesting a new litter bin from New York City’s Department of Sanitation.

 Want to do more?
-You can also reduce the amount of trash you produce in your own home or send to a landfill.
-According to DSNY’s website, a third of New Yorkers’ trash is yard waste and food scraps.
-You can request a compost bin for this organic waste, which DSNY will collect, and reduce your garbage output by a third—and need fewer plastic garbage bags.
+Consider ways to reduce the amount of trash you send to a landfill.
+According to DSNY’s website, a third of New Yorkers’ trash is composed of yard waste and food scraps—when food ends up in landfills, it creates methane, a potent greenhouse gas.
+More New Yorkers can now request a brown bin for organic waste collection by DSNY (more on this below).

 And that's not all you can do to help the environment.
-Read on for how you can deal with your trash, recycling, and organic waste.
+Read on for greener ways to dispose of trash, recycling, and organic waste.

-If you've found yourself walking for blocks in your neighborhood holding some garbage because there was no place to throw it out, you should know you have the ability to request a litter basket from the DSNY.
+If you've found yourself walking for blocks in your neighborhood holding some garbage because there was no place to throw it out, you should know you have the ability to request a trash can from DSNY.

 Keep in mind, the location request must be on a street corner of a commercial street or near a major transportation hub.
-DSNY does not place litter baskets on streets that are predominantly residential or industrial, or in the middle of blocks.
+DSNY does not place trash cans on streets that are predominantly residential or industrial, or in the middle of blocks.

-If you make a litter basket placement request via 311, you can expect a response in six to seven business days, says Dina Montes, press secretary at DSNY.
-If a litter bin placement request is sent by letter or email, you can expect a response within 14 business days.
+If you request a NYC trash can via 311, you can expect a response in six to seven business days, says Dina Montes, press secretary at DSNY.
+If a trash can placement request is sent by letter or email, you can expect a response within 14 business days.

 2) Discard your electronics